ucli-tools/mdtexpdf/README.md

 - **YAML Frontmatter**: Set document metadata like title, author, and date
 - **Automatic Prerequisites Check**: Verify all required software and packages are installed
 - **Custom Footer**: Include copyright or other information in the document footer
+- **Header/Footer Policy Control**: Three-tier policy system for controlling headers and footers on different page types
 - **Code Highlighting**: Syntax highlighting for code blocks
-- **Tables and Figures**: Support for tables, images, and other Markdown elements **Theorem Environments**: Use LaTeX theorem environments in your Markdown
+- **Tables and Figures**: Support for tables, images, and other Markdown elements
+- **Theorem Environments**: Use LaTeX theorem environments in your Markdown
 - **Chemical Equations**: Support for chemical formulas and equations
 - **Automatic Equation Line Breaking**: Long mathematical equations automatically wrap to fit the page width
 - **Section Numbering Control**: Option to disable section numbering for cleaner documents